jonaslu/ain/README.md

 See [escaping](#escaping) for arguments containing closing-parentheses `)`.

-Executables are replaced after environment-variables.
+Executables are replaced after environment-variables and only once (an executable returned from an executable will not be processed again).

 # Fatals
 Ain has two types of errors: fatals and errors.
 Errors are things internal to ain (it's not your fault) such as not finding the backend-binary.